 Rima was a leader of the Pan Asian American Queer Alliance (PAAQA)

-Participated in Northeastern’s Annual Reach(OUT) LGBTQA+ Career Conference as a speaker and workshop panelist.
+She participated in Northeastern’s Annual Reach(OUT) LGBTQA+ Career Conference as a speaker and workshop panelist.

-Graduated magna cum laude with minors in Health Sciences and Global Social Entrepreneurship, and a specialization in community health.
+Rima graduated magna cum laude with minors in Health Sciences and Global Social Entrepreneurship, and a specialization in community health.

 After graduation, Rima joined IHI as a full-time Project Coordinator on the Africa Team.

-Collaborated with 13 major healthcare systems to test international health innovations in U.S.-based hospitals.
+She collaborated with 13 major healthcare systems to test international health innovations in U.S.-based hospitals.